GoldenPrad/CIFAR-ImageRecognition/README.md

 ## Testing the Model

 ### Basic Testing
- - Ensuring the model was working properly against test data sset as well as outside images.
+ - Ensuring the model was working properly against test data set as well as outside images.

 ### Test 1
  - Running a square image of a frog, or an airplane or any of the other classes through the network, and seeing what it returns.